Electricity Prices Electricity Prices

 However, those aren’t the only things that contribute.
 We can reveal that business electricity rates are also made up of:

 These factors all contribute to your overall business electricity price, which is why any changes in wholesale pricing have a lasting impact on your bottom line.
-Some companies are also offering new rates for larger businesses that consume over 150,000 kWh and are willing to switch to green electricity to increase their corporate social responsibility standing and reduce their carbon footprint.
+Some companies also offer new rates for larger businesses that consume over 150,000 kWh that are willing to switch to green electricity to increase their corporate social responsibility standing and reduce their carbon footprint.

 Choosing a business electricity tariff